jbrulmans/qa-macros/README.md

-# qa-macros
+# QA macros
-Macros I use for creating templates which are being used in the Quality Assurance process
+Macros for Google Chrome to create templates which are being used in the Quality Assurance process